 There’s so much to do in Tennessee, it’s impossible to include everything here.
 Tennessee’s most popular attractions include the Country Music Hall of Fame, the Tennessee Aquarium, the Jack Daniels Distillery, Graceland, and Beale Street.

 When it comes to history, Tennessee is known for its historic preservation of Civil War battlefields such as Shiloh, Lookout Mountain, the Chickamauga & Chattanooga National Military Park, and Stones River.

 For sports fans, Tennessee has three professional sports teams, the NBA’s Memphis Grizzlies, the Nashville Predators of the NHL, and the NFL’s Tennessee Titans.
 It’s also got a few minor league teams such as the Memphis Redbirds, Jackson Diamond Jaxx, the Nashville Sounds, the Tennessee Smokies, and the Chattanooga Lookouts.
 And you know, it’s also Vols Nation, where the UT Volunteers rule the college football landscape.
 For more Tennessee entertainment options, click here.

 Active Adult Communities

-Tennessee has plenty of world-class active adult communities, such as Rarity Bay in Vonore, Reid Hill Commons in Franklin, the Cottages at Governors Landing in Knoxville, and Cottage Grove at Twelve Stones Grove in Goodlettsville.
+Tennessee has plenty of world-class active adult communities, such as Rarity Bay in Vonore, Reid Hill Commons in Franklin, and Cottage Grove at Twelve Stones Grove in Goodlettsville.
 For more communities in Tennessee, check out our Tennessee 55+ communities page.